 Continue Research

-On quality, Bookook Securities Co. scores 43/100 on Intrinsiqq's quality scorecard (a mixed business on these measures), weighing growth, margins, returns on capital, share count, and balance-sheet strength.
+On quality, Bookook Securities Co. scores 57/100 on Intrinsiqq's quality scorecard (a mixed business on these measures), weighing growth, margins, returns on capital, share count, and balance-sheet strength.
+It currently yields about 2.6%; see dividend safety for coverage and history.
 All figures are computed from SEC filings; read the full methodology.
 This is analysis, not investment advice.

 That depends on valuation and quality together, not either alone.
-001270.XKRX currently trades below its estimated intrinsic value and scores 43/100 on quality (mixed).
+001270.XKRX currently trades below its estimated intrinsic value and scores 57/100 on quality (mixed).
+It also yields about 2.6%.
 A cheap price is only a bargain if the business is durable, and a premium can be justified by genuine quality, so the two questions, "is it cheap?" and "is it good?", only make sense side by side.
 Read the valuation against the quality scorecard, run the DCF on your own assumptions, and decide for yourself.
 This is analysis from SEC filings, not investment advice.